hnwarid/DQLabAcademy/README.md

 # DQLabAcademy <br>
-This is meant to be a repo for my solutions to the materials and the projects from DQLab.id
+This is meant to be a repo for my solutions to the materials and the projects from https://academy.DQLab.id